SECTION I: Title and Headquarters

 2. a) The European Federation of Journalists shall consist of journalists’ trade unions and associations in Europe and shall act in accordance with the provisions of its constitution, as the regional group of the International Federation of Journalists.

 It has been created to represent the interests of journalists’ unions and associations and their members within the industrial, economical, social, cultural, legal and political framework of Europe, particularly the European Union and the Council of Europe.
 It is a democratic organisation, independent of all ideological, political, governmental and religious bodies.
-It shall work in all parts of Europe to enforce trade unionist and professional matters and to protect and defend freedom of expression and information as well as journalists’ rights, according to the European Convention on Human Rights, Article 10 (1).
+It shall work in all parts of Europe to enforce trade unionist and professional matters and to protect and defend freedom of expression and information as well as journalists’ rights, according to the European Convention on Human Rights, Article 10 (1), and in line with International Labour Organization (ILO) standards, conventions and protocols.

 b) Europe as defined in these rules is composed by the countries which are members of the Council of Europe.